Dairy Products for Lactose Intolerance

 What Happens if You Eat Cheese When You're Lactose Intolerant

 If you're lactose intolerant and eat cheese, you may experience some digestive discomfort, like bloating or gas, depending on the type and amount of cheese.
-However, many people with lactose intolerance can still enjoy dairy, especially low-lactose or lactose-free cheeses like cheddar, Parmesan, or Swiss.
-These cheeses offer all the delicious flavors and nutritional benefits of dairy, such as calcium and protein, without causing significant symptoms.
+However, many people with lactose intolerance can still enjoy dairy, especially low-lactose or lactose-free cheeses, which offer all the delicious flavors and nutritional benefits of dairy, such as calcium and protein, without causing significant symptoms.
 For most, finding the right cheese can make all the difference in enjoying dairy with ease.

 Butter for Lactose Intolerance